XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 ## 1. Understand the traits of a good validator

-Strive to have your validator always embody the following properties.
-Being a good validator helps `rippled` server operators and validator list publishers (such as https://vl.ripple.com and https://vl.xrplf.org), to trust your validator before adding it to their UNLs.
+Strive to have your validator embody the following properties.
+Being a good validator helps `rippled` server operators and validator list publishers (such as https://vl.ripple.com and https://vl.xrplf.org) trust your validator before adding it to their UNLs.

 - **Available**